Available · senior AI roles · remote

 jasne.ai

-Vertical AI product.
-Solo end-to-end: design, code, infra, distribution.
+Vertical AI product: design, code, infra, distribution.
 Vendor-agnostic stack on Vercel AI SDK.

 2023 - 2024